 This way you’ll be mapping how tasks are processed and dealt with while wiping out redundancy.

-Of course, if you’re using Jira for other purposes, such as a CV database, then workflows may be even more useful.
+Of course, if you’re using Jira for other purposes, such as a CV database, then workflows might be even more useful.
 They allow you to move Issues around the system exactly as you need.

 Benefits and drawbacks to changing workflows